Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 That is one reason this work matters so much.

-Steve's role can be valuable both in:
+This kind of support can be valuable both in:

 - planning ahead while the project still has time
 - helping the project respond effectively when pressure rises

-## Two support lanes
+## Two ways this work helps

-Steve can help at two levels.
+This work usually helps in one of two ways.

 ### Planning support

 This includes:

 - understanding NIH expectations
+- using the DMS Builder to surface the right sections and questions
 - shaping the language of the DMS Plan
 - identifying realistic workflows
 - selecting standards and repository targets
 - updating the plan as the project changes

-### Funded execution support
+### Hands-on project support

 This includes: